thefev/DeepEggCounts/README.md

-#DeepNet for counting mosquito eggs
+DeepNet for counting mosquito eggs and returning amount of dessication.